Zamiell/isaac-racing-server/README.md

 These instructions assume you are running Ubuntu 16.04 LTS.
 Some adjustment will be needed for Windows installations.

 * Install Go:
-  * `sudo apt-get install software-properties-common python-software-properties`
+  * `sudo apt-get install software-properties-common python-software-properties` (only necessary on Ubuntu 17.04)
   * `sudo add-apt-repository ppa:longsleep/golang-backports` (if you don't do this, it will install a version of Go that is very old)
   * `sudo apt update`
   * `sudo apt install golang-go -y`